 Under the labor laws, employers are not required to pay wages or other benefits to striking workers.
 Almost all employers choose not to pay.
-However, the University elected to treat graduate student teaching assistants as primarily students rather than employees.
-Thus, students who participated in the five day strike will continue to be paid as usual.
-Should the union elect to strike or engage in other disruptive activity in the future, the University would review this decision with a view to stopping payment of wages, stipends, and other compensation until work is resumed.
+Should the union elect to strike or engage in other disruptive activity in the future, the University would review this decision with a view to stopping payment of wages, stipends and other compensation until work is resumed.

 No, the National Labor Relations Act does not permit retaliation against those who engage in protected activity, such as a lawful strike.

 Yes.
 We are taking all necessary steps to minimize the disruption of instruction, to ensure your course objectives are met, and to ensure timely grading.
 If there are interruptions, the department offering the affected course will implement make-up arrangements to ensure that the instructional objectives of your classes are met and that you are kept informed.

 It is possible that your instructor may choose to change the class meeting location to minimize interruption or to avoid crossing a picket line.
 If that happens, your instructor is responsible for notifying you of the change in a timely manner.

 All academic buildings and libraries will be open as normal to allow students and faculty to conduct their classes, conduct research in laboratories and host academic events.
 Operations, including Lerner Hall, Housing, Dining, Health, and Transportation, will operate on their normal schedule.